stab3l-admin/stab3l-docs/content/docs/marketplace-guide.md

 ### Basis Trading

 Profit from the difference between spot and futures prices:
-1. Buy CU tokens in the spot market
+1. Buy sSTB tokens in the spot market
-2. Sell futures contracts for the same CU tokens
+2. Sell futures contracts for the same sSTB tokens
-3. Deliver the CU tokens at settlement
+3. Deliver the sSTB tokens at settlement

 ### Calendar Spreads